 That’s why we stock a range of all-weather jackets for dogs in a variety of sizes and colours.
 That way, you can and your dog can still exercise in comfort.

-We also have a great range of dog pyjamas so that post walk, you can dry your dog off and pop them in a nice set of dog pyjamas for a well earned nap.
+We also have a great range of dog pajamas so that post walk, you can dry your dog off and pop them in a nice set of dog pajamas for a well earned nap.

 Pop into your local animal hospital at Wahroonga and check out the range today!

 Be mindful of changes in health

 If you find that your dog is experiencing stiffness and soreness with the cold weather, please come to visit us.
 Stiffness can be a sign of things like arthritis or other issues.
 The best way to ensure your dog is pain free and comfortable as well as minimise any damage to your dog’s hip or leg joints is to have an examination.

 Help is also at hand if you find that old age or arthritis are a new part of your dog’s life.
 We have some good medications that help alleviate pain and symptoms.
 Plus we have all kinds of food and supplements that can help your dog stay as healthy as possible.

 Weight is a contributing factor to poor bone and joint health in dogs.
 So please don’t ignore any changes in movement in your dog during colder months.
 Seek veterinary advice and let local animal hospital Fox Valley Animal Hospital help your dog live a happy, healthy and mobile life.

 Still want advice on winter activities for your dog?